bouvet/iac-aws-terraform-workshop/README.md

 This endpoint should be of type HTTP GET, and should return a JSON list of all the objects in the database.
 You will find the python code in [this folder](lambda_code/lecture_extra).

+> Keep in mind that every terraform resource has to have a unique set of labels (type and name).
+> This is important for this lecture since you are going to create multiple new terraform resources of the same type.

 1. Create a new `.tf` file in the project root folder.
 2. In your new terraform file, add all the necessary terraform code for a lambda function (TIP: copy much of the code from [lecture_4.tf](lecture_4.tf)).
    1. You can reuse the `db_reader_lambda_iam_role` since this contains all the access you need.